MarathonLabs/marathon/docs-from-scratch/docs/index.md

 ```

 ## Configure
 Configuration is done via a yaml file.
 By default marathon will look for a file named `Marathonfile`.
-Here is an example for Android to start with.
-Place it in the root of your project:
+As an example place the following contents in the `Marathonfile` in the root of your Android project:
 ```yaml
 name: "My awesome tests"
 outputDir: "marathon"